Skip to main content

 Step 2: Set Up Webhook Alerts in TradingView

-1. Create Your Alerts: In TradingView, pick the specific chart and timeframe that matter most to your strategy.
+1. Create Your Alerts: In TradingView, pick the chart and timeframe that matter most to your strategy.
 Set a condition, such as “When RSI crosses below 30, trigger an alert.”

-3. Customize the Alert Message: The alert message you send via the webhook needs to be in a format your bot understands.
-Let’s say your bot expects a JSON message like {"action": "buy", "pair": "BTC-USDT", "price": "market"}.
-Make sure the alert message you provide matches what your bot expects.
-If you get this wrong, your bot might ignore the alert or do something weird, like place orders you never intended.
+3. Customize the Alert Message: The alert message you send via the webhook must match what your bot expects.
+For example, a bot might expect JSON like {"action": "buy", "pair": "BTC-USDT", "price": "market"}.
+If you get this wrong, your bot might ignore the alert or place unintended orders.

 Step 3: Configure the Bot’s Settings